Putting Pasco County’s Talented Youth Center Stage

 History of Spotlight on Talent

 The Spotlight on Talent Competition began in 1983 as a production of the newly formed Heritage Arts Center Association.
 It began under the leadership of Sally Blackwood who envisioned an arts organization that would encourage the development of budding young and talented students in the performing arts.
 Producers through the years were Susan Noblitt, Linda Whitman, and Barbara Friedman.
 As the competition expanded, Associate Producers joined the team – Alicia Polk Guanio, Rebecca Friedman Groomes, Michael Roberts, Faith Pridmore and Laurel Weightman.
-The 2021 Executive Producer is Barbara Friedman with Associate Producer Team of Laurel Weightman, Michelle Twitmyer, Ava Larkin and Michael Roberts.
+The 2022 Executive Producer is Barbara Friedman with Associate Producer Team of Laurel Weightman, Michelle Twitmyer, Michael Roberts and Lauretta Brown.
 The first several years, the contest was held at the Dade City fairgrounds during the county fair.
 As it grew, it was held at the high school gym, and then for many years at the Pasco Middle School Auditorium.

 Because of the large number and the quality of applicants over the years, Spotlight now has two shows.
 The preliminary tryouts are in early spring when we audition from 150 to over 200 students onstage during a very long day.
 Contestants come from all over Pasco, as well as other communities in the west central Florida area.
 Most recently more than 40 different schools were represented and 100 acts, solos and groups participated in the preliminaries.
 They were judged by a panel of five paid professionals, each an expert in the many types of musical performances.
 The judges give each contestant their critique which includes complimenting their strengths and giving valuable suggestions for future development.
 Those receiving top scores are named a finalist.
 They then have the opportunity to perform onstage in front of an appreciative audience of hundreds and are again judged by another panel of five experts.